 How to make Horchata?

 To make this easy Mexican horchata drink, rice, almonds and cinnamon are made into a coarse paste and then mixed with water and left overnight on the counter top at room temperature for the flavours to mature.
 It is then strained through a fine sieve.
-The mixture is then mixed with milk and sugar.
+The mixture is then mixed with milk (Optional) and sugar.

 If a fine mesh strainer is not available, you can also use a few layers of cheesecloth to strain the drink.
 You can also use rice flour instead of rice and add some lime zest to it for that hint of citrusy flavour.